 • Assign them more application questions for them to show down and think.
 Examples include:

-- (a) Which one of the following maintenance practices are for the safety of the user? - (b) Write down three maintenance practices carried out in all tools.
+- (a) Which one of the following maintenance Practises are for the safety of the user? - (b) Write down three maintenance Practises carried out in all tools.